1214658495/my-wiki-test/docs/2_1_NVIDIA Jetson/Getting Started/NVIDIA Jetson AGX Orin/GMSL adapter board/SG8A-ORIN-GMSL2.md

 SG8A-ORIN-GMSL2 adapter board, which allows up to 8 cameras to be connected to the Jetson AGX Orin module, is fully compatible with the NVIDIA Jetson AGX Orin Development Kit.
-As there are many different types of GMSL cameras available, the adapter board can be adaptively operated at different frequencies i.e. it is compatible with both GMSL1 and GMSL2 protocol interfaces through software configuration.
+As there are many different types of GMSL cameras available, the adapter board can be adaptively operated at different frequencies i.e. it is compatible with both GMSL and GMSL2 protocol interfaces through software configuration.
 The GMSL camera is powered by PoC (Power over Coax), so all data, control signals and power are sent over a 50 Ohm coaxial cable, making the camera's cable routing flexible and easy to install in automotive applications.